 SearchStax has always offered two types of Solr Cloud deployments.
 The Dedicated Node (DN) series offers single-node Solr deployments for experimentation, testing, and proof-of-concept projects.
 Single-node systems are quite economical.
 They start around $20/month and go up from there.

 Our Standard Dedicated Cluster (DC) series supports robust three-node production systems.
 Pricing on the DC systems cannot be called “economical.”
 They are big servers designed for heavy duty, and there are at least three of them in each deployment.

 SearchStax uses Apache ZooKeeper to manage configuration files across a cluster.
 In both DN and DC deployments, each Solr instance shares space with a ZooKeeper instance on the same server.
 That’s a single ZooKeeper for a DN system, and a three-instance “ensemble” for a production system.
 By design, ZooKeeper must have three (or more) instances to deliver fault-tolerant management of a production system.
 Since a production system requires three servers for ZooKeeper, we co-located three Solr instances on the same servers.
 Those were our Standard Dedicated Clusters.

-Solution: The NextGen Dedicated Clusters use twin Solr servers matched with three independent ZooKeeper VMs.
-A typical NextGen cluster, therefore, has five servers.
+The NextGen Dedicated Clusters use twin Solr servers matched with three independent ZooKeeper VMs which results in a typical NextGen cluster with five servers.

 Fortunately, ZooKeeper servers can be very small, sometimes called micro-machines.
 That’s why a five-server NextGen cluster is more economical than our three-node full-sized Standard clusters.

 The NextGen clusters are both more economical and more reliable!

 - Better Fit at Lower Cost – Customers with lower query loads were over-provisioned with three-node clusters.
 NextGen clusters are a better fit for these clients.
 (You can easily add Solr nodes if you need them.)